 The shape factor is able to identify the occurrence of different domains in experimentally obtained packings of guest particles.
-Every domain is made up of the grains whose Voronoï polygons have similar values of the shape factor.
-Note that distribution of shape factor (the occurrence probability of different polygons) for the fluid of two-dimensional hard disks depends on the packing fraction [24].
-For densities corresponding to the packings presented on Fig. 2, the distribution of $\zeta$ diminishes above $\approx 1.25$ .
-To clearly distinguish domains made up of different Voronoï polygons, we classify in Tab.
-I the polygons according to their $\zeta$ values into eight groups $G_1 - G_8$ .
-Group $G_1$ comprises near-regular hexagons, while other groups include less regular (round) figures.
+Every domain is made up of grains whose Voronoï polygons have similar values of the shape factor.
+Note that the distribution of the shape factor (the occurrence probability of different polygons) for the fluid of two-dimensional hard disks depends on the packing fraction [24].
+For densities corresponding to the packings presented in Figure 2, the distribution of ζ diminishes above ≈ 1.25 .
+To clearly distinguish domains made up of different Voronoï polygons, we classify in Table 1 the polygons according to their ζ values into eight groups, G_1-G_8 .
+Group G_1 comprises near-regular hexagons, while other groups include less regular (round) figures.